We may earn affiliate commissions for the recommended products. Learn more.

 onlykey stateless password manager

 Last on the list are token-based or stateless password managers.
 In this scenario, a local piece of hardware, such as a flash USB device, contains a key to unlock your particular account.
 There’s also no such thing as a password vault because the password manager generates them anew every time you log in.
-For additional safety, we recommend using not only the token but your master password too.
-This way, you’ll be implementing two-factor authentication.
+For additional safety, use the token and your master password at the same time.
+This way, you are implementing 2-factor authentication.

 Stateless password managers don’t require synchronization between your devices because there’s no database in the first place.
 In a way, that’s also safer because there’s no place where a hacker can find all your passwords.
-Although, one can hack token-based passwords if she or he knows the master password and one account.
+Although, someone can hack token-based passwords if they know the master password.

 Contrary to online password managers, these are usually free and open-source.
-That’s why they are not particularly recommended for amateur users because all the support they get will be forums and knowledge bases.
-On top of that, you will need a smart card reader or a USB stick to generate tokens.
+That’s why they are not particularly recommended for amateur users because all the support they can get are forums and knowledge bases.
+On top of that, you need a smart card reader or a USB stick to generate tokens.

-And if you find yourself with a token-based password manager (also known as a stateless password manager), that means your passwords are stored nowhere!
-How can it be so?
-Well, as the name implies, there’s no password vault, only token generation whenever you access a specific account.
-One can generate a token on an external device, such as a USB stick.
+Moreover, if you find yourself using a token-based password manager, that means your passwords are not stored anywhere.
+As the name implies, there’s no password vault, only token generation, whenever you access a specific account.
+You can generate a token on an external device, such as a USB stick.

 How to manage passwords with a password manager: video review